Veil of Ignorance Simulator: The Fairness Test

-The Veil of Ignorance is a thought experiment proposed by philosopher John Rawls to help us explore the principles of a fair and just society.
+The Veil of Ignorance is a famous thought experiment by philosopher John Rawls.
+It challenges you to design a fair society without knowing who you will be in it.

 The Veil